|iOS – the old hilltop town|

-The homecoming was not too bad: we arrived,with our luggage, and all in one piece; there were beautiful notes and pictures from our grandchildren to greet us plus a big bag of citrus from my friend’s garden.
+The homecoming was not too bad: we arrived, miraculously, with our luggage and all in one piece There were beautiful notes and pictures from our grandchildren to greet us plus a big bag of citrus from my friend’s garden.
 (I won’t talk about the box of mail – mostly the kind you don’t want in window-face envelopes).
-A quick inspection of the garden (with a torch) made me happy – there has obviously been a lot of rain, it was flourishing and I was able to pick enough veggies to make a quick curry.
+A quick inspection of the garden, in the dark with a torch, made me happy – there has obviously been a lot of rain, it was flourishing and I was able to pick enough veggies to make a quick curry.

 Fresh is best – local produce on Ios

 The trick to making a good Greek Salad – and believe me I have had plenty of bad ones outside Greece – is to make it with the best and freshest produce you can – that also goes for the olive oil and the olives.

 Tomatoes – use ripe, but firm ones and cut into bite size chunks.
 Fresh from the garden is best.